andycyca/tracery-lists/README.md

 # tracery-lists

 ## Lists for use in Tracery

 [Kate Compton (@galaxykate)](http://www.galaxykate.com/) created [Tracery: a story-grammar generation library for javascript](https://github.com/galaxykate/tracery/tree/tracery2).
 In order to use it, you need lists of words.

 Here are some of mine.
-I use them with [Allison Parrish](http://www.decontextualize.com/)'s [pytracery](https://github.com/aparrish/pytracery).
+I use them with [Allison Parrish](http://www.decontextualize.com/)'s [pytracery](https://github.com/aparrish/pytracery). **Please let me know if you use these**, makes me happy to know this work can help others

 It goes more or less like this: